CSC207-UofT/course-project-trackr/phase2/design_document.md

 does not violate dependency inversion principle.
 However, we chose to add an interface anyway to reduce coupling which is a main goal of object-oriented programming as it allows tests, modifications, and extensions to be done easier.

+Adding interfaces also makes the app more easily extensible in the future: we could decide that the manager classes have become too bloated, and split them up without having to change the dependency calls in the lower level classes.
+Or, we might want to change the functions of certain managers based on the state of the application; accommodating permissions across many users might require new manager classes that would implement some of the same interfaces we are already defining.

 ## Adherence to Clean Architecture